Extrapolation of Machine-Learning Interatomic Potentials for Organic and Polymeric Systems: Results

 We can thus construct a ``far-sighted'' SOAP vector where $X_i$ is the averaged SOAP vector of the atomic environments in the $i$\textsuperscript{th} molecule within the bulk frame.
 Effectively, this representation re-weights the feature space by reducing (or eliminating) the influence of contributions from intramolecular environments on the SOAP vector.
 As shown in Fig. \ref{fig:soap_partitioned}, using this far-sighted representation results in a significant improvement in the number of extrapolative regimes achieved by SOAP-Ridge MLIPs in comparison to the results in Fig. \ref{fig:soap_baseline}.
-Similar trends are observed as in Fig. \ref{fig:forces}: steep improvements in MAEs are observed between ethane and propane, and once again from pentane to hexane.
+Similar trends are observed as in Fig. \ref{fig:forces}: steep improvements in MAEs are observed between ethane and propane/butane, and once again from pentane to hexane.
 This follows the convergence in chemical environments (Fig. \ref{fig:map}, Fig. \ref{si:pcovc_pcova}).
-The results shown in Fig. \ref{fig:soap_ridge} demonstrate the importance of carefully considering neighbor list construction when making MLIPs for different levels of the energetic hierarchy.
+Furthermore, these results demonstrate that careful consideration of MLIP features can improve performance for targets other than the total potential energy of a system.